 STRPs are signaled in reference picture set (RPS) which can be signaled in PPS or slice header.
 LTRPs are signaled only in slice header.

-Signaling of number of STRPs is divided into negative and positive delta reference pictures.
-Signaling of number of LTRPs is not divided into negative and positive delta reference pictures.

 Delta POC for STRPs signaling is absolute delta while delta POC for LTRPs signaling is delta POC of least significant bit (LSB).

 In this document, we propose some changes that may improve the current method of signaling of LTRPs.